1.7 - Units of Measurement

 2016 - Unit 1

-All computer systems communicate, process and store data using binary.
+All computer systems communicate, process and store data using binary because this is the format that the processor understands.

 Binary is a number system consisting entirely of 0s and 1s.

-A single binary value (a 0 or a 1) is called a bit.
+A single binary data value (a 0 or a 1) is called a bit.

 4 bits is called a nibble (e.g. 0101 or 1100).